deltachat/deltachat-pages/en/help.md

 initial scrutiny from several cryptographers and usable security experts.
 Our tentative scheme is designed to reliably work in federated messaging networks and with multi-device usage.
-However, a [chatmail core](https://github.com/chatmail/core) implementation has not been scheduled yet, which would make Forward Secret messaging immediately available in all [chatmail clients](https://chatmail.at/clients).
+However, a [chatmail core](https://github.com/chatmail/core) implementation has not been scheduled yet, but once implemented, Forward Secret messaging would be immediately available in all [chatmail clients](https://chatmail.at/clients).

 ### Does Delta Chat support Post-Quantum-Cryptography? {#pqc}